crowtek/Login-Page/README.md

 # React Vite Login Page

 A simple login page built with React and Vite.
-This project includes a basic form, styled components, and icon usage with the `react-icons` library.
+This project includes a basic form (react-hook-form), styled components(animated with framer), and icon usage with the `react-icons` library.
 ![Screenshot of Login Page](Screenshot.png)

 ## Live Demo